dcos/dcos-e2e/docs/library/source/installation.rst

 Uninstall
 ~~~~~~~~~

-To uninstall the |project| library, use the following instructions:
+To uninstall |project|, run the following command:

 .. smart-prompt:: bash